knative/docs/blog/docs/articles/new_event_discovery_features.md

 * `EventType` API bumped to `v1beta2`
 * Making use of `reference`s to point to any Resource like Channels or Sinks, not just brokers
 * Enhance build-in Sources to create eventypes for any binding, not just brokers.
-* Automatic EvenType creation for Brokers
+* Automatic EvenType creation for Brokers and Channels

 #### EventType API changes and version bump